patricksavalle/devops-project-template/content/project-plan.md

 See also: [Integration architectures](integration-standard.md#integration-architecture)

 The architecture is a pattern that is applied to the highest levels of aggregation of the application structure.
 Architectures can be recursively combined.
-Common architectures are:
+Common architectures that match de DevOps paradigm well are:

 ### Microservices